SquidDev-CC/plethora/.github/ISSUE_TEMPLATE/mod_integration.md

 ## Useful information to include:
  - Explanation of how the feature/change should work.
  - Some rationale/use case for a feature.
 I'd like to keep Plethora as minimal as possible, so I like to have a solid justification for each feature.
- - Detailed use cases, possibly with pseudo-code, can improve the chances of your suggestion being implemented.
+ - Detailed use cases, possibly with example code help make it easier to see the sort of things you'd like to interact with.
+This makes it much easier to implement your suggestion!